alensiljak/cashier/README.md

 ## Development

-Run the dev server `yarn serve` and open the browser on port 8080.
+Run the dev server `yarn serve` or `yarn dev` and open the browser on http://localhost:8080.

 ### Maintenance